County Dublin, Ireland: What to pack, what to wear, and when to go [2023]

 Travel voltage adapter

-A plug adapter that supports outlet types G. It's important that you pick the necessary type.
-A lot of adapters currently available are just plugs and expect your devices to adjust the voltage themselves.
-If your devices can't do that they could get destroyed.
-This one should be sufficient for most locations.
+A plug adapter that supports outlet types G. Ensure that you get the correct kind.
+Many adapters on sale are just plugs and require your electronics to convert the voltage themselves.
+If yours can't do that they could burn up.
+This one should be appropriate for most countries.

 Power bank for devices